ARM-software/psa-api/doc/crypto/api/keys/lifetimes.rst

 Volatile keys are automatically destroyed when the application instance terminates or on a power reset of the device.
 Volatile keys can be explicitly destroyed by the application.

 Conceptually, a volatile key is stored in RAM.
-Volatile keys have the lifetime `PSA_KEY_LIFETIME_VOLATILE`.
+Volatile keys have the persistence level `PSA_KEY_PERSISTENCE_VOLATILE` in the key lifetime value, see :secref:`key-lifetime-encoding`.
+Unless the key lifetime is explicitly set in the key attributes before creating a key, a volatile key will be created with the default `PSA_KEY_LIFETIME_VOLATILE` lifetime value.

 To create a volatile key:

 1. Populate a `psa_key_attributes_t` object with the required type, size, policy and other key attributes.
+#.
+If a non-default storage location is being used, set the key lifetime in the attributes object.
 #.
 Create the key with one of the key creation functions.
 If successful, these functions output a transient `key identifier <key-identifiers>`.

 To destroy a volatile key: call `psa_destroy_key()` with the key identifier.
 There must be a matching call to `psa_destroy_key()` for each successful call to a create a volatile key.